 - Report problems like potholes, broken streetlights, or storm damage through the city’s website.
 You can create an account and track progress.

 - Clayton traffic can be intense.
 I once had my sister come visit me in Florida, and she wanted to go to the beach in the middle of the day.
-I told her traffic would be bad, and she didn’t me.
+I told her traffic would be bad, and she didn’t believe me.
 Once we got stuck in the traffic, she said, “You didn’t tell me it was going to be Clayton traffic kind of bad.”
 Be patient, don’t get riled up, and take your time finding a parking spot.

 - Use the MoDOT traffic app and website to plot your routes through the city.
 The interactive map shows live cameras, traffic delays, road conditions, and construction.
 If you create an account, you can set alerts on your preferred routes.

 - Any fishing in the St. Louis metro area will require a license from the Missouri Department of Conservation.
 Those licenses are easy to purchase online.

 Clayton *could be really unsafe, but it’s not.

 It abuts the city of St. Louis, known for having one of the highest crime rates in the nation.

 It’s packed with people—residents, professionals, visitors, schoolchildren, etc.